drunkleen/DrunkLeen/README.md

 ### <summary><b> Leen is here!
 I'm interested in Programming and Network Security.</b></summary>

-- :zap: I am just a regular guy from Iran / Living in Germany.
+- :zap: I'm just a regular guy with big dreams, excited to make a positive impact in the open-source community!.
-- :mailbox: You can reach me directly on [Twitter](https://twitter.com/DrunkLeen) and [LinkedIn](https://www.linkedin.com/in/drunkleen/) with @DrunkLeen.
+- :mailbox: You can reach me directly on [Twitter/X](https://twitter.com/DrunkLeen) and [LinkedIn](https://www.linkedin.com/in/drunkleen/) with @DrunkLeen.

 <br>